Dynamic import() Code Splitting Patterns for React

 Work the diagnosis in order:

 3. Reproduce with --debug.
-Run npx vite build --debug and grep the log for the offending module to confirm it reached the ESM output untransformed.
+Run npx vite build --debug and grep the log for the offending module id.
+If it appears in the resolved graph but not in the list of modules handled by the commonjs transform, you have confirmed it reached the ESM output untransformed.
+This is the deterministic reproduction you want before touching config, so you can prove the fix rather than guess at it.

 The Solution Config